Kingxukai/linux/Documentation/arch/x86/boot.rst

 ============	=================

   The default root device device number.
-The use of this field is deprecated, use the "root=" option on the command line instead.
+The use of this field is deprecated, use the woke "root=" option on the woke command line instead.

 ============	=========
 Field name:	boot_flag